v-lungu/Recipe-Tracker/README.md

 - I want to be able to edit my recipes
 - I want to be able to see an inventory of all ingredients I have at home
 - I want to be able to edit my home inventory

+### Part 2:
+- I want to be able to save my recipes and stock
+- I want to be able to load my recipes and stock from file